zanerasmussen/Compiler/README.txt

 add error for each grammar rule

+write test case for:
+[
+    //I mewss with
+    //people
+]
 Questions:

  Kenton Renshaw
     I am super confused with how the visitor pattern should be structured.
 Obviously there are different implementations but I think there is a specific implementation we're looking for in this class.
 A classmate and I compared notes and they differ